theramiyer/blog/content/post/2021/covid-and-high-orac-foods.md

 >
 > Please share this with your friends and family.
 >
-> Instead of spending a lot of money in an instant (for the treatment), following the recipe above---which uses substances that we use on a regular basis---would give our bodies the necessary oxygen in our morning tea.
+> Instead of spending a lot of money in an instant (for the treatment), if we followed the recipe above---which uses substances that we use on a regular basis---our bodies will get the necessary oxygen in our morning tea.
 Why not follow 'Prevention is better than cure'?
 >
 > This message is for awareness.

 Let me start by saying that like most "health tips" on WhatsApp, this is perhaps well-intended.
 But {{< smallcaps ORAC >}} stands for Oxygen Radical Absorbance (not Absorption) Capacity, and this has _nothing_ to do with how much oxygen our bodies can absorb.

 The premise of this forward is like linking 'irony' to 'ironing' because both the words begin with "iron".

+{{< figure src="https://blogfiles.ramiyer.me/2021/images/tea-and-masala.jpg" alt="Teapot and spices" caption="Courtesy: [Aditya Joshi](https://unsplash.com/@adijoshi11)" >}}

 Okay, if {{< smallcaps ORAC >}} is not about the oxygen absorption capacity of our body, then what is it?
 Before we begin to understand this, we must know what metabolism, oxidation and free radicals are.